milankarman/FastStronghold/README.md

 * FastStronghold reads from the clipboard when you use F3+C, which means there is no need to manually input coordinates.
 * Super low RAM and CPU usage making it so you don't have to worry about performance.
 * Uses the 4 4 rule, meaning that if your inputs are accurate you will land perfectly at the starting staircase of the stronghold.
+* Suggests nether travel location after your first eye throw
+* Suggests blind travel location in nether
 * Built in nether portal tracking to help you find your way back easily.
-* Small and always on top so it's easy to fit among your other windows, and always visible.
+* Small and always on top so it's easy to fit among your other windows while always being visible.
 * Able to output to a text file you can add as text source on your stream overlays.
 * A very minimalistic design showing you only what you need to know without distractions.
-* Suggested nether travel location after your first eye throw

 ### Screenshots
 <br />